2i2c-ephemeral-hubs/docs/index.md

 <!-- TODO: Insert screenshot of landing page of the open science hub -->
 :::

-Researchers can use the [Open Science BinderHub](https://binder.opensci.2i2c.cloud/) to interactively view and share an approved selection of code repositories that deliver *light scientific content* with small compute and no barriers to authentication.
+Researchers can use the [Open Science BinderHub](https://binder.opensci.2i2c.cloud/) to interactively view and share an approved selection of NASA affiliated code repositories that deliver *light scientific content* with small compute and no barriers to authentication.

 ### Leto BinderHub